Pearl Harbor (film): Historical accuracy

 Like many historical dramas, Pearl Harbor provoked debate about the artistic license taken by its producers and director.
 National Geographic Channel produced a documentary called Beyond the Movie: Pearl Harbor detailing some of the ways that "the film's final cut didn't reflect all the attacks' facts, or represent them all accurately".
 The film was ranked number three on Careeraftermilitary.com's "10 Most Inaccurate Military Movies Ever Made," which also included The Patriot, The Hurt Locker, U-571, The Green Berets, Windtalkers, Battle of the Bulge, Red Tails, Enemy at the Gates and Flyboys on its list of falsified war movie productions.

-Many surviving victims of Pearl Harbor dismissed the film as grossly inaccurate and pure Hollywood.
+Many Pearl Harbor survivors dismissed the film as grossly inaccurate and pure Hollywood.
 In an interview done by Frank Wetta, producer Jerry Bruckheimer was quoted saying: "We tried to be accurate, but it's certainly not meant to be a history lesson."
 Historian Lawrence Suid's review is particularly detailed as to the major factual misrepresentations of the film and the negative impact they have even on an entertainment film, as he notes that "the very name of the film implies that audiences will be witnessing a historic event, accurately rendered."

-The inclusion of Affleck's character in the Eagle Squadron is another inaccurate aspect of the film, since active-duty U.S. airmen were prohibited from joining the squadron, although some American civilians did join the RAF.
 The Battle of Britain had already ended in October 1940 whereas the film has it still happening in early 1941 with dogfights over the English Channel.
-None of the "Eagle Squadrons" of American volunteers saw action in Europe before 1941.

-One of the film's scenes shows Japanese aircraft targeting medical staff and the base's hospital.
-Although it was damaged in the attack, the Japanese did not deliberately target the U.S. naval hospital and only a single member of its medical staff was killed as he crossed the navy yard to report for duty.

 Critics decried the use of fictional replacements for real people, declaring that Pearl Harbor was an "abuse of artistic license."
 The roles the two male leads have in the attack sequence are analogous to the real historical deeds of United States Army Air Forces Second Lieutenants George Welch and Kenneth M. Taylor, who took to the skies in P-40 Warhawk aircraft during the Japanese attack and, together, claimed six Japanese aircraft and a few probables.
-Taylor, who died in November 2006, called the film adaptation "a piece of trash... over-sensationalized and distorted."
+Taylor called the film "a piece of trash... over-sensationalized and distorted."

-The harshest criticism was aimed at instances in the film where actual historical events were altered for dramatic purposes.
-For example, Admiral Kimmel did not receive the report that a Japanese midget submarine was being attacked until after the bombs began falling, and did not receive the first official notification of the attack until several hours after the attack ended.